 In addition to this, Instagram has revealed the development of a feature called ‘Restrict’.

 This new feature will allow victims of bullying on the platform to set the perpetrators’ accounts to ‘restricted’.

 Once an account has been set as restricted, their comments will only be visible to themselves, unless approved by the user on whose content they have been posted.

 Furthermore, restricted users will not be able to see when the victim is online or whether or not they have read their direct messages.

 Restricted users will also not have any knowledge of their restricted status, combatting the potentially repercussive effects of acts such as blocking and reporting.

-Instagram claims that they had received feedback from users indicating that they were afraid to make use of existing features such as blocking and reporting as they may lead to real-life escalations, especially in cases where perpetrator and victim interact regularly.
+Instagram claims that they had received feedback from users indicating that they were afraid to make use of existing features such as blocking and reporting as they may lead to real-life escalations, especially in cases where perpetrator and victims interact regularly.

-Facebook has announced the allocation of funds for the Anti-Bullying at the Diana Award to conduct real-world educational programs in schools, in an attempt to do more to inform young users, who are the primary victims of Instagram bullying, of the potential risks.
+Facebook has announced the allocation of funds for the Anti-Bullying at the Diana Award to conduct real-world educational programs in schools, in an attempt to do more to inform young users.
+Who are the primary victims of Instagram bullying, of the potential risks.

 The U.K. government has called on all social media platforms to do more to combat the concerningly widespread issue.